Slicer/Slicer/Docs/developer_guide/modules/segmentations.md

 Metadata fields are stored in the polydata files (.vtp) as arrays in `FieldData`:

-- `Segmentation_MasterRepresentation`: type: `String`, definition: see in "Common custom fields" section above
+- `Segmentation_SourceRepresentation`: type: `String`, definition: see in "Common custom fields" section above
 - `Segmentation_ConversionParameters`: type: `String`, definition: see in "Common custom fields" section above
 - `Segmentation_ContainedRepresentationNames`: type: `String`, definition: see in "Common custom fields" section above
 - `Segment_ID`: type = `String`, definition: see in "Segment custom fields" section above